s386Fall2023/s386Fall2023.github.io/_assignments/02git.md

 2. Copy the SSH url (if you set up ssh keys).
 3. In your local repository, set the remote branch by typing `git remote add origin <ssh url>`
 4. Push the local repo up to GitHub by typing `git push -u origin main`
-5. Check that your GitHub repo was updated with your local work
+5. Check that your GitHub repo was updated with your local work.

+## Pulling from GitHub
+1. Make changes to your Readme.md file **directly on GitHub**.
+2. Sync your remote changes by running `git pull` (locally).
+3. Verify that your changes were made.

+## Collaborating
+1. Find a classmate to work with.